-Vanuatu Women's Centre (VWC) and Vanuatu Christian Council (VCC) were strategically included into the CSNRG to support, advocate, and strengthen the programme service provision to survivors of domestic violence and engagement with the Church and religious institutions.
-VWC is an established CSO with good capacity and Australian substantial resources from the Department of Foreign Affairs and New Zealand Ministry of Foreign Affairs dedicated to providing services to survivors of Domestic Violence, VWC has a vast network across all six provinces of Vanuatu and brings to the CSNRG membership ample experience of working with donors and development partners.
+Vanuatu EVAWG Civil Society Reference Group Meeting, November 2021 religious institutions.
+VWC is an established CSO with good capacity and substantial resources from the Australian Department of Foreign Affairs and New Zealand Ministry of Foreign Affairs dedicated to providing services to survivors of Domestic Violence.
+VWC has a vast network across all six provinces of Vanuatu and brings to the CSNRG membership ample experience of working with donors and development partners.
 VCC, on the other hand is very instrumental in social norm change with the Church and religious institutions.
 Though proactive engagement of the CSNRG in programme delivery was not undertaken in 2021 due to the COVID-19 Pandemic and delays in the recruitment at UN, a clear mechanism for it to support national and community CSOs and fast track delivery in the remaining two quarters of Phase 1 implementation is embedded in their current work plan and strong representation.